orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtreebonsai.linkBagCache.size

-Amount of LINKBAG collections are cached to avoid constant reloading of data.
+Amount of LINKBAG collections to be cached, to avoid constant reloading of data..

 ```
 Setting name...: sbtreebonsai.linkBagCache.size